PacktPublishing/Data-Modeling-with-Tableau/README.md

 | 1-14 | Tableau Prep Builder version 2022.2 or higher | Windows, macOS, or Linux |

-We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
-[Click here to download it]( https://packt.link/s7m7P).

 ### Related products
 * Time Series Analysis with Python Cookbook